Ryan-B1yth/be-mindful/README.md

 ## Deployment
 - The site was deployed to GitHub pages.
 The steps to deploy are as follows:
-  - In the GitHub repository, navigate to the Settings tab
+  - In the GitHub repository, navigate to the Settings tab.
+  - Open the pages tab on the left hand side of the page.
-  - From the source section drop-down menu, select the Master Branch
+  - From the source section drop-down menu, select the Master Branch.
   - Once the master branch has been selected, the page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment.
 <!-- Deployment code and content taken straight from Code Institutes README template -->